 [LUKE 18:11-12] The Pharisee stood by himself and prayed: ‘God, I thank you that I am not like other people—robbers, evildoers, adulterers—or even like this tax collector.
 I fast twice a week and give a tenth of all I get.’

 Jesus tells us the tax collector was humble, knew he was guilty of not doing all those law-based things the religious leader bragged about, and he asked God to have mercy on him.
 Who does God favor here?
 The arrogant religious man who tithes faithfully or the self-professed sinner who calls on God for forgiveness.
 Jesus, Himself answers my question in verse 14.

 [LUKE 18:14] “I tell you that this man, rather than the other, went home justified before God.
 For all those who exalt themselves will be humbled, and those who humble themselves will be exalted.

-The point is Jews are bragging about their tithing and Gods apparently not impressed.
-That’s the ONLY times the tithe is ever mentioned in the Gospels, so how do we get the idea from these 4 books that Christians are commanded to do it?
+The point is Jews are bragging about their tithing and God is apparently not impressed.
+That’s the ONLY time the tithe is ever mentioned in the Gospels, so how do we get the idea from these 4 books that Christians are commanded to do it?
 The answer…..Man-made Religion.

 1-Levi came from Abraham (a descendant still in the loins of Abraham)

 2-Levi was a priest in Israel – a Priest of the law

 3-Melchizedek was called “a priest of God” (see Gen 14:18).
 A type of Jesus.